paritytech/substrate-analytics/README.md

 \* to connect to substrate-analytics you must whitelist your IP address in `deployment.template.yml`

-Comprises a websocket server accepting incoming telemetry from multiple [Substrate](https://github.com/paritytech/substrate) nodes.
-Substrate-save is designed to be resilient (to network errors), performant and easily horizontally scalable by deploying more servers.
+Comprises a websocket server accepting incoming telemetry from multiple [Substrate](https://github.com/paritytech/substrate) nodes. substrate-analytics is designed to be resilient (to network errors), performant and easily horizontally scalable by deploying more servers.

 Telemetry is stored in a PostgreSQL database.
 Management of the database schema is via `diesel` migrations.